Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. Student/Lecturer request to create a project.
+1. Student/Lecturer requests to create a project.
-2. System receive the request and request user to fill in a form.
+2. System receives the request and requests user to enter **name** and **description**.
-3. The user turn in the form.
+3. The user provides necessary data.
-4. System process the form and create a new project.
+4. System processes the data and create a new project.

 Alternative Flow
 """"""""""""""""

 Missing information
-   In step 4, if the user missed some information, the system display an error message.
+   In step 4, if the user missed some information, the system will display an alert message.
 The user can either select to cancel operation or fill in missing fields.

 Existing project
-   In step 4, if the user is Lecturer and the project is existed, the system display an alert message and cancel the operation.
+   In step 4, if the user is Lecturer and the project is existed, the system display an error message and terminate the operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^